dsafanyuk/ansible-hello-world/README.md

 See `ci/task.yml` for an example [Concourse task](https://concourse-ci.org/tasks.html).

-The task uses the same `amidos/dcind` and `ci/tasks/test.sh` script used in development.
+The task uses the same `clapclapexcitement/dind-ansible-molecule` image used in development.

 Its use within a Concourse pipeline `pipeline.yml` configuration file might look something like this, for example: